Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Format

-8-17 chiffres
+6-17 chiffres

 ### <a name="pattern"></a>Modèle

-8 à 17 chiffres consécutifs
+6-17 chiffres consécutifs

 ### <a name="checksum"></a>Somme de contrôle